-These are by Masterson and you can even buy a wet palette kit from the same company, which was what I did the first time.
-The problem for me was the palette is enormous.
-The palette size is what you would use for acrylics if you’re painting on canvas, not for miniatures, and it just took up too much space on my paint desk.
+These are by Masterson, and you can even buy a wet palette kit from the same company, which was what I did the first time.
+The problem for me with the pre-made kit was the palette is enormous.
+The palette size is what you would use for acrylics if you’re painting on canvas, not for miniatures.
+It just took up too much space on my paint desk.

 Putting the Wet Palette Together

-Once you have your container you just need to cut things to size.
-The sponge and sheets are huge for this container so I measure it out and cut the sponge to size while it’s dry, far easier to cut of course.
-I then place the sponge on the sheet as a template and cut the acrylic paper to the same size.
+Once you have your container, you just need to cut things to size.
+The sponge and sheets are huge for this container, so I measure it out and cut the sponge to size while it’s dry – far easier to cut of course.
+I then place the sponge on the sheet as a template, and cut the acrylic paper to the same size.

-Once things are cut you need to get them wet.
+Once things are cut, you need to get them wet.
 The acrylic sheet needs to soak in hot water for 10 minutes to activate.
-What I do is place the sheet on the bottom of the container and put the sponge on top of it.
-I then put in the hot water, I just use the facet, and then close the lid.
+What I do is place the sheet on the bottom of the container, and put the sponge on top of it.
+I then put in the hot water.
+I just use the facet, and then close the lid.
 The sponge keeps the sheet at the bottom and fully submerged.